-It is well established that "homeowners lack standing to challenge the propriety of mortgage assignments and the effect those assignments, if any, could have on the underlying obligation."
-Payette v Mortgage Electronic Registration Systems, No. PC 2009-5875, 2011 WL 3794700 (R.I.
-Super.
-Aug.
-22, 2011) (Rubine, J.); see also Rutter, 2012 WL 894012 at 17 (quoting Fryzel v.
+Moreover, it is well established in this court, as well as others that "homeowners lack standing to challenge the propriety of mortgage assignments and the effect those assignments, if any, on the underlying obligation."
+Payette, 2011 WL 3794700; see also Rutter, 2012 WL 894012 at 17 (quoting Fryzel v.
 Mortgage Electronic Registration Systems, C.A.
 No. 10-325 M, 2011 U.S. Dist.
 LEXIS 95114, at 41-42 (D.R.I.
-June 10, 2011)) (the principle that a non-party to the contract does not have standing to challenge the contract's subsequent assignment is well established); Brough v.
+June 10, 2011)) The Rhode Island Supreme Court has in a different context adopted the principle that a non-party to a contract does not have standing to challenge the contract's subsequent assignment., Brough v.
 Foley, 525 A.2d 919, 922 (R.I.
 1987) (holding that the plaintiff, whose property purchase was thwarted by an assignee's exercise of the assigned right of first refusal, had no standing to challenge the validity of the assignment); Peterson v.
 GMAC Mortg., LLC, No. 11-11115-RWZ, Slip Copy, 2011 WL 5075613 at 4 (D. Mass.
 Oct.
 25, 2011) (Zobel, J.) (court refused to read U.S. Bank Nat.
 Ass'n v.
 Ibanez, 458 Mass.
-637, 941 N.E.2d 40 (2011) as an independent basis for mortgagors to collaterally contest previously executed mortgage assignments to which they are not a party and that do not grant them any interests or rights; finding mortgagors have no legally protected interests in the assignment of the mortgage and therefore lack standing to challenge it); In re Correia, 452 B.R.
+637, 941 N.E.2d 40 (2011) as an independent basis for mortgagors to collaterally contest previously executed mortgage assignments to which they are not a party and which do not grant them any interests or rights; finding mortgagors have no legally protected interests in the assignment of the mortgage and therefore lack standing to challenge it.
+In In re Correia, 452 B.R.
 319 (B.A.P.
 1st Cir.
-2011) (the bankruptcy appellate panel affirming the bankruptcy judge's finding that mortgagors lacked standing to challenge the validity of the mortgage assignment).
+2011) the bankruptcy appellate panel affirmed the bankruptcy judge's finding that mortgagors lacked standing to challenge the validity of the mortgage assignment.
 Even if this Court were to find that Plaintiffs have standing to challenge the assignment of the Mortgage interest, Plaintiffs must allege facts entitling them to relief.
 Twombly, 550 U.S. at 555.
-Plaintiffs' allegations with respect to the invalidity of the assignment of the Mortgage interest are merely "conclusory statements" which are insufficient to survive a motion to dismiss.
+Plaintiffs' allegations with respect to the invalidity of the assignment of the Mortgage interest are merely "conclusory statements" rather than statements of fact.
+Such conclusions are insufficient to survive a motion to dismiss.
 Iqbal, 556 U.S. at 678.
 Plaintiffs have failed to allege facts in their Complaint which "raise a right to relief above the speculative level."
 Twombly, 550 U.S. at 555.
 Accordingly, Plaintiffs' Complaint must be dismissed.

-In addition, Plaintiffs aver that the assignment is invalid as there is no recorded power of attorney authorizing Schultz to act on behalf of MERS.
+Plaintiffs further allege that there must be a recorded power of attorney from MERS authorizing Harmon to act on its behalf.
 (Compl. ¶ 19.)
-Under Rhode Island law there is no requirement that MERS record a power of attorney in order for Schultz to act on its behalf.
+There is no requirement under Rhode Island law that MERS must record a power of attorney in order for Harmon to act on behalf of MERS.
 See Section 34-13-1.
 Thus, even assuming the veracity of Plaintiffs' allegation, this allegation does not entitle Plaintiffs to the relief they seek.